 A typical earn-out provision provides that the buyer pays a certain sum of money at settlement, which is an amount that is less than the full value that the buyer is willing to pay the vendor, and the balance purchase price is only payable in future if certain criteria or contingencies are met.
 If the criteria/contingencies are not met then the balance purchase price is not payable.
-An earn-out provision is one way a buyer and vendor can share the risk of the transaction subsequently failing.
-In our experience most vendors rarely receive the earn-out component of the purchase price because the relevant criteria/contingencies are not met.
+An earn-out provision is one way a buyer and seller can share the risk of the transaction subsequently failing.
+In our experience sellers frequently struggle to achieve the earn-out component of the purchase price because the relevant criteria/contingencies are not met.

 Why are the criteria/contingencies not met?

 The failure to satisfy the earn-out criteria/contingencies can occur for any number of reasons some of which are not within the control of either party.
-A world economic downturn; a major disaster; death of a key player; change in technology etc can all operate to deny the vendor its earn-out sum.
-In other instances the failure to receive the earn-out sum lies either with the terms of the contract which the vendor has made with the buyer.
+A world economic downturn; a major disaster; death of a key player; change in technology etc can all operate to deny the seller its earn-out sum.
+In other instances the failure to receive the earn-out sum lies with the terms of the sale contract.
 Some typical problems which we have encountered include the following:

-- the vendor agreed to unrealistic targets/benchmarks – this often occurs because the vendor has “talked up” the sale price to such an extent that setting a realistic level became impossible
+- the seller agreed to unrealistic targets/benchmarks – this often occurs because the seller has “talked up” the sale price to such an extent that setting a realistic level became impossible

-- there was a discrepancy between the accounting concepts/principles employed by the vendor and those employed by the buyer
+- there was a discrepancy between the accounting concepts/principles employed by the seller and those employed by the buyer

-- the vendor did not have (nor would they have been given) the necessary control over the business following settlement to ensure that the targets/benchmarks were met
+- the seller did not have (nor would they have been given) the necessary control over the business following settlement to ensure that the targets/benchmarks were met

 - the new owners borrowed heavily to provide necessary working capital and accordingly the profit significantly decreased